New Construction 221(d)(4)

 c) Working Capital Reserve equal to 4% of loan amount (post in cash or LOC)

-d) Operating Deficit Reserve equal to 3% of loan amount, or greater as determined by HUD at commitment (post in cash or LOC)
+d) Operating Deficit Reserve is typically 6-9 months of debt service or greater as determined by HUD at commitment (post in cash or LOC)

-Fees and Expenses a) HUD application fee of 15 basis points due with submission of pre-application and 15 basis points due with submission of firm application;
+a) HUD application fee of 15 basis points due with submission of pre-application and 15 basis points due with submission of firm application.
+30 bps due at final for affordable.

 b) FHA Mortgage Insurance premium due at closing